Lockdown sees a spike in fake news being shared in SA

 Rabe said knowledge of technology and computers are not needed to create unverified information, which could be easily done using one’s smartphone.
 She said information should be checked for its plausibility and back to a credible source.

-Director of the Centre for Film and Media Studies at the University of Cape Town, Professor Herman Wasserman, said there are various reasons why people tend to share misinformation.
+Director of the Centre for Film and Media Studies at the University of Cape Town, Professor Herman Wasserman, said there were various reasons why people tend to share misinformation.

 Health MEC Nomafrench Mbombo said fake news and misinformation of health news posed a threat to public health, hindering the public from getting vital information.